siggame/Joueur.java/README.md

-# Java Joueur Client
+# Java Chess Client

 This is the root of your AI.
 Stay out of the `joueur/` folder, it does most of the heavy lifting to play on our game servers.
-Your AI, and the game objects it manipulates are all in `games/game_name/`, with your very own AI living in `games/game_name/AI.java` for you to make smarter.
+Your AI, and the game objects it manipulates are all in `games/chess/`, with your very own AI living in `games/chess/AI.java` for you to make smarter.

 ## How to Run